 Established in 2012, the Math Circle Competition Team (MCCT) meets weekly on LSU's campus to practice for national-level high school math and coding competitions.
 We hold math practice every Sunday from 1:30PM-3:00PM and coding practice from 3:00PM-4:30PM.
 Math Circle helps to subsidize competition expenses like travel and housing, minimizing per student cost of tournament attendance.
-The math team's coaches are Steven Olsen and Amy Adair; the coding team's coach is Josh Parnell.
-If you are a local high schooler interested in joining the team, please email us at email@example.com.
+The math team's coaches are Steven Olsen, Amy Adair, Sonia Azad, and Tom Ayton; the coding team's coach is Josh Parnell.
+If you are a local high schooler interested in joining the team, please register at this link or email us at firstname.lastname@example.org.
+New this year, we also invite New Orleans-area students to join the New Orleans math team via the same registration link.
+You need only register once for the team.
 The math tournaments we compete in are found below.

 HMMT: The Harvard-MIT Mathematics Tournament

 HMMT Nov.
 2017 will take place on Saturday, November 11th.

 With 900 participants, HMMT is one of the largest on-site math contests in the United States.
 It is run exclusively by Harvard and MIT students, and regularly fields hundreds of top teams from the US and abroad.
 In the November 2016 tournament, the MCCT Team A earned 47th place out of 147 international teams.

 AMC: The American Mathematics Competition